Files containing a monumental 15.2 million U.K. data records between 2011 and 2016 were illegally accessed.

 Following the Equifax data breach, they initially thought the hacked data was limited to the 145 million U.S. customers given the data was stolen from servers in America.
 However, they later admitted that around 300,000 U.K. customers were also affected, but this figure quickly grew to 400,000 in a press release in September.

 In a letter to the FCA, Equifax eventually admitted the actual figure was more than double what they originally thought, having identified 693,665 U.K. customers affected.

 That being said, in relation to one of the hacked files, they accepted that "It is not possible to accurately identify how many individuals this relates to".

-Equifax acknowledge there are victims at the "highest risk of identity theft" given the nature of the information stolen.
-With such sensitive information from a credit reporting company being accessed for a prolonged period of time, there is a real risk of serious crimes being committed against victims, such as:
+After the Equifax data breach in the UK, Equifax acknowledges there are victims at the "highest risk of identity theft" given the nature of the information stolen.
+With such sensitive information from a credit reporting company being accessed for a prolonged period of time, there is a real risk of serious crimes being committed against Equifax data breach UK victims, such as:

 - Identify theft (we understand at least one person has already come forward and alleged)

 - Cold-call scams using information obtained from the hack